-OVERVIEW: This corporate funder serves New Mexico communities in the areas of education, environment, and economic vitality.
-About $750,000 is awarded per year.
+OVERVIEW: The PNM Resources Foundation is a corporate funder that serves New Mexico communities in the areas of education, environment, and economic vitality.

 FUNDING AREAS: Education, environmental awareness and education, economic vitality

 IP TAKE: PNM clearly spells out grant guidelines and posts opportunities on its website.
-Plan to attend an upcoming PNM grant webinar if you work in education or economic development.
+Nonprofits that work in education or economic development should plan to attend an upcoming PNM grant webinar.

 PROFILE: Established in 1983, the PNM Resources Foundation is the grantmaking arm of the PNM Resources energy company, which is headquartered in Albuquerque, New Mexico.
 This company has been serving the residents of New Mexico since 1917, and its foundation serves New Mexico communities too.
 PNM shareholders established the foundation to improve the quality of life in the state by supporting local nonprofits.
 Grantmaking interests include education, environmental awareness and education, economic vitality, and employee engagement.